-The menopause happens when oestrogen and/or progesterone and testosterone decline to a point where periods stop completely.
+The menopause happens when estrogen and/or progesterone and testosterone decline to a point where periods stop completely.
 It’s not a disease but a completely natural point of our lives!

 The average age for menopause is 51 and for the perimenopause the symptoms can start in your late 30s but more usually in your 40s.

 First, here are the symptoms to look out for when you are entering your perimenopausal stage.
 A fact I was reminded of by a saleswoman in a large pharmacy who shouted at the top of her voice that I was getting spots in my early 40s because it was the perimenopause.
 Nice!